Best Chrome Extensions for Google Classroom

 Best Chrome Extensions: Diigo

 Diigo is a good tool for highlighting and annotating online text.
-Not only does this allow you to do that on the webpage, with it remaining when you come back another time, but it also saves all your work to an online account for access when you need.
+Not only does it allow you to do that on a webpage, with it remaining when you come back later, but it also saves all your work to an online account for access when needed.

 This is useful both for students and teachers.
 Bookmark for reading later, archive highlights and stickies, screenshot to share pages, and markup all through this one extension that works across devices.
-So revisit on your phone and all the notes you made on your laptop will still be there.
+So if you later revisit on your phone, all the notes you made on your laptop will still be there.

 Luke Edwards is a freelance writer and editor with more than two decades of experience covering tech, science, and health.
 He writes for many publications covering health tech, software and apps, digital teaching tools, VPNs, TV, audio, smart home, antivirus, broadband, smartphones, cars and much more.